 The following hypothesis was contributed by Derek H. Page and Hugh Smailes:

-Several years ago, Ann Landers raised a provocative question in her column: does soap at the foot of the bed cure night-time leg cramps?
+Several years ago, the advice columnist Ann Landers raised a provocative question in her column: does soap at the foot of the bed cure night-time leg cramps?
 The consensus in the medical community is no: there is no conceivable mechanism by which it could, so any relief derived from this procedure must be due to the placebo effect.
 In other words, it’s all in the mind.

 But if it is indeed a placebo effect, it’s a remarkably strong one.
 Many people who have suffered for months, if not years, from painful, nocturnal cramps in their legs and feet have found immediate and long-lasting relief just by slipping a thin, innocent bar of soap beneath the sheets.
 Some even report relief although they were unaware that a bar of soap had been snuck into bed.